TypeStrong/ts-loader/README.md

 ### Faster incremental builds

 As your project becomes bigger and bigger, compilation time increases linearly.
 It's because typescript's semantic checker has to inspect all files on every rebuild.

 The simple solution is to disable it by `transpileOnly: true` option but it leaves you without type checking.

 If you don't want give up type checking, you can use [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
 It runs checker on separate process, so your build is as fast as with `transpileOnly: true`.
 Also, it has several optimizations to make incremental type checking faster (AST cache, multiple workers).

-If you'd like to see a simple setup take a look at [our example](examples/webpack2-fork-ts-checker/).
+If you'd like to see a simple setup take a look at [our simple example](examples/webpack2-fork-ts-checker/).
+For a more complex setup take a look at our [more involved example](examples\fork-ts-checker-react-babel-karma-gulp).

 ## License